openstack/openstack-manuals/doc/common/glossary.rst

       If Object Storage finds objects, containers, or accounts that are corrupt, they are placed in this state, are not replicated, cannot be read by clients, and a correct copy is re-replicated.

+   Queens

+      The code name for the seventeenth release of OpenStack.
+The design summit will take place in Sydney, Australia.
+The release is named after the Queens Pound river in the South Coast region of New South Wales.

    Quick EMUlator (QEMU)